 The fund reserves the right to direct the voting agent how to vote any ballot item for shares held in segregated accounts.

 The Foundation's asset managers are its voting agent.
-The Foundation may appoint a third-party agent such as SHARE as its voting agent at some future date.
+The Foundation may appoint a third-party agent as its voting agent at some future date.

 6.4.5.
 Corporate engagement